 And a second concern is about ongoing maintenance and repair.
 As it is, in Scotland, it’s almost the luck of the draw that eight households in a tenement block might properly organise themselves to maintain the fabric of their building.

 When tower blocks were built by the public sector, there was only one owner responsible for repairs and the building fabric.

 But these new tower blocks could comprise several dozen different owners.
 You need a system of collective governance in place, which is made clear to everyone thinking about moving into such accommodation.

 These concerns are universal, and not specific to any single city – such as Glasgow.

 Personally, I can see some benefits to tower blocks, if they are designed well for the long-term, but there are some significant caveats that we would all do well to be mindful of.

 Dr James White is a senior lecturer in urban studies at the University of Glasgow.
 With Bilge Serin, he is co-author of ‘High-rise residential development’, published here – by the UK Collaborative Centre for Housing Evidence.

-Picture: Vancouver, Canada.
+Pictured: Vancouver, Canada.
 Picture credit: the author

 Comments are welcome – only courteous ones (as per our T&Cs) – but they can only be posted by signed-in members.
 To sign up, for as little as £12 a year, please go here.
 Please note, comments appear following moderation (so expect a delay when submitting).